wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - This can have a significant performance impact given the amount of clutter it adds across the wasteland.

 [Red on the Rocks](https://www.nexusmods.com/newvegas/mods/80534)
-- Can have a significant performance impact.
+- Can have a significant performance impact, but is a beautiful rendition of Red Rocks Canyon.

 ### NPCs
 The following are designed to be placed in the following load order if using the entire suite.

 [TTW NPC Overhaul](https://www.nexusmods.com/newvegas/mods/79809) - A lore friendly and restrained visual overhaul of NPCs from both wastelands.
-- This will likely require a fair bit of manual patching.
+- This will require manual patching if other mods altering NPCs are being used.
 - Shabby has been kind enough to create a [patch for those using EDGE or STARS](https://www.nexusmods.com/newvegas/mods/83929 )

-[T4](https://www.nexusmods.com/newvegas/mods/66903) - A female Body Replacer
+[T4](https://www.nexusmods.com/newvegas/mods/66903) - A female Body replacer
 - Also requires [T4 Modest](https://www.nexusmods.com/newvegas/mods/69642) to prevent incompatibility and clipping with mods that edit armors.

 [Improved Vanilla Male Body (IVMB)](https://www.nexusmods.com/newvegas/mods/70160) - A male body replacer.